CryptoExperts/VRAPS/README.md

 d1 = c1 + tmp
 ```

-Above is an example of the $ISW$ multiplication gadget with 2 shares.
+Above is an example of the ISW​ multiplication gadget with 2 shares.

 * `#ORDER 1`  is the order of the gadget (1-Probing Secure)
 * `#SHARES 2` is the number of shares used in the gadget